YogirajA/Totem/README.md

 **Tests**

-To run javascript tests, on the command line from the src/Totem folder, run `npm run test`.
+To run javascript logic tests, on the command line from the src/Totem folder, run `npm run test`.

+To run end-to-end tests using [TestCafe](https://devexpress.github.io/testcafe/), on the command line from the src/Totem folder, run `npm run e2e`.

 ## Contributing